James4Nationwide

 • Attendance unsurprisingly was de minimus during the pandemic (2020-21)

-• When you take into account Kevin Parry’s rule of thumb – that ~10x people attend in person vs online – AGM attendance is down since it was made virtual-only, is down considerably vs pre pandemic, and is less than when the Society chose to hold the AGM in London (counting physical attendees alone), when attendance was 500 or greater (and noting the society had significantly fewer members)
+• When you take into account Kevin Parry’s rule of thumb — that ~10x people attend in person vs online — AGM attendance is down since it was made virtual-only, it is down considerably vs pre-pandemic meetings, and attendance is now less than when the Society chose to hold the AGM in London (counting physical attendees alone) when attendance was 500 people or greater (and noting the Society had significantly fewer members)

 Use of the Quick Vote outside of the Building Society sector